cmu-delphi/covidcast-indicators/_delphi_utils_python/delphi_utils/validator/PLANS.md

   * This test is partially captured by checking avgs in source vs reference data, unless erroneous zeroes continue for more than a week
   * Also partially captured by outlier checking, depending on `size_cut` setting.
 If zeroes aren't outliers, then it's hard to say that they're erroneous at all.
 * Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
-* If can't get data from API, do we want to use substitute data for the comparative checks instead?
-  * Currently, any API fetch problems just doesn't do comparative checks at all.
-  * E.g. most recent successful API pull -- might end up being a couple weeks older
 * Improve performance and reduce runtime (no particular goal, just avoid being painfully slow!)
   * Profiling (iterate)
   * Save intermediate files?